johnno1962/Dynamo/README.md

     }
 ```

-Note: that while the "YawsHTTPConnection" object representing the request is transient,
+Note: while the "YawsHTTPConnection" object representing the request is transient,
-the procesor instance is persistent for the life of the server and can implement sessions
+the processor instance is persistent for the life of the server and must implement sessions
 or state as it chooses.

 A further subclass of YawsApplicationProcessor, "YawsHTMLAppProcessor" provides